-Now, let’s take a closer look at each of these four components.
+Now, let’s look at each of these four components.

 Exterior Materials For A Storm Door

-The materials that make up the exterior of a storm door cover the insulation and create a sort of protective skin.
+A storm door's exterior materials cover the insulation and create a sort of protective skin.
 As a bonus, these materials can also be made aesthetically pleasing!

 The three most common materials used for the exterior of a storm door are wood, aluminum, and vinyl.

-Wood storm doors are beautiful.
-In fact, some people say they look as good as their entry door.
+Wooden storm doors can look beautiful.
+Some people say they look as good as their entry door.

 However, wood absorbs humidity over time.
-As a result, the frame can begin to curve and lose its shape, especially if it is exposed to intense sunlight.
-Wood storm doors also require more maintenance than other styles of doors.
+As a result, the frame can begin to curve and lose shape, especially if exposed to intense sunlight.
+Wood storm doors also require more maintenance than some other types.

 Aluminum storm doors are thicker and more rigid than wood.
-Aluminum doors are also sold in various degrees of thickness - the thicker the aluminum, the sturdier it is.
+Aluminum doors are also sold in various degrees of thickness—the thicker the aluminum, the sturdier the door is.

-Aluminum doesn’t corrode, so you won’t have to paint your door often.
-In fact, aluminum is the most popular material for storm doors in recent years.
+Aluminum doesn't corrode, so you won't have to paint your door often.
+In fact, aluminum has recently been the top material for storm doors.

 Vinyl or PVC storm doors allow the manufacturer to create a door frame that looks like wood but requires less maintenance.

 It is also possible to shape it in a desirable pattern, which will enhance the exterior of your home.
-Since the PVC frame won’t bend, crack, or corrode, this kind of storm door is long-lasting.
+This storm door is long-lasting since the PVC frame won't bend, crack, or corrode.

 Glass And Screens For Storm Doors

-As we already mentioned, storm doors are largely made up of glass panels and screens.
-While this is a basic common denominator in storm doors, you can find different types of glass and screens, some of which you may prefer over others.
+As mentioned, storm doors primarily comprise glass panels and screens.
+While this is a common denominator in storm doors, you can find different types of glass and screens, some of which you may prefer.

 You can also choose a beveled glass storm door.

-You're probably accustomed to seeing the feature used for mirrors, but you can also use beveled glass for windows, tabletops, and doors.
+You're probably accustomed to seeing the feature on mirrors, but you can also use beveled glass for windows, tabletops, and doors.